navid-nm/raven/wrapper/source/README.md

 Raven is a language focused on clean syntax, expressiveness, and simplicity.

-No config files required, can easily integrate into existing Node/Bun/etc... projects.
+No config file required, can easily integrate into existing Node/Bun/etc... projects.

 Compiles to JS.